Gambling Addiction And Responsible Gaming

 Gamblers Anonymous has helpful meetings all across the country in the USA.
 There are three types of meetings to choose from, depending on what your particular needs are.

-- Closed Meeting: People with a gambling problem, and/or those who think may have one, who want to stop gambling can attend and participate in this type of meeting.
+- Closed Meeting: People with a gambling problem, and/or those who think may have one, who wants to stop gambling can attend and participate in this type of meeting.

 - Modified Closed Meeting: It’s the same as a “closed meeting” but members can vote to accept certain other people who may attend such as health professionals, guests of first-time members, people with other addictions who need to go to a meeting.